What Is a UCC Filing?

 Why Do Business Lenders Include UCC Filings?

 The legal name for a UCC filing is the UCC-1 Financing Statement.
 According to its original definition, a UCC filing can state that a business lender might have an interest in the asset of a borrower.
 It can also be modified to state that the business lender could legally claim every single piece of equipment or inventory owned by the borrower’s business in the event of a default.
-Sometimes, a UCC filing will state that the business lender can seize business assets, but it won’t name them specifically.
+Sometimes, a UCC filing will state that the business lender can seize business assets, but it won’t name them individually.

 Example of a UCC Filing